 Emergency maintenance issues include, but are not limited to:

-- Power outages in an entire suite, floor, or building
+Power outages in an entire apartment, floor, or building

 River Crossing is a residence life program that encourages students to learn to live and learn together.
 Our housing program is based upon placing student residents together for the benefit that comes from learning in a shared living space.

 The contract provides for the occupancy of a bedroom space with shared use of a kitchen, living room, and, in four bedroom units, two bath/vanity rooms.
 Residents are not permitted to enter or use unoccupied bedroom spaces.
 Unoccupied bedroom spaces may be assigned at any time by the Office of Housing and Residence Life.
-Residents in a suite with an unoccupied suite are expected to keep the shared spaces at a reasonable level of cleanliness in preparation for a new resident arriving.
+Residents in an apartment with an unoccupied apartment are expected to keep the shared spaces at a reasonable level of cleanliness in preparation for a new resident arriving.
 Storage spaces and sink spaces should be vacant and clean for a new resident to use.
-Current residents may be fined or referred for judicial processes for failure to maintain a welcoming environment for potential new suitemates.
+Current residents may be fined or referred for judicial processes for failure to maintain a welcoming environment for potential new apartment-mates.

 Room changes may be made at the request of the resident.
 Housing and Residence Life freezes room changes the first three weeks and the last two weeks of each semester.
 This is to make sure that the office can confirm open spaces, clean bedrooms and shared spaces adequately, and perform routine inspections of spaces.
 Room changes requested during freezes may be appealed to the Assistant Director of Housing and Residence Life by emailing firstname.lastname@example.org.
 These will be considered on an individual basis by the Assistant Director.